manni8436/MS3-Project/README.md

 #### jQuery

-[jQuery](https://developer.mozilla.org/en-US/docs/Glossary/jQuery) was used to initialisation of Materliazie CSS.
+[jQuery](https://developer.mozilla.org/en-US/docs/Glossary/jQuery) was used to initialise Materialize CSS.

 #### Flask

-[Flask](https://palletsprojects.com/p/flask/) was used for application framework.
+[Flask](https://palletsprojects.com/p/flask/) was used as the application framework.

 #### Werkzeug